 First, before reaching for a can of bug spray to kill indoor bugs take a moment to consider the possible consequences.
 Traditional indoor bug sprays can fill your home with toxic chemicals, resulting in serious health complications for your family and pets—but not Cedarcide.

-7. TREAT YOURSELF AND YOUR ETS
+7. TREAT YOURSELF AND YOUR PETS

 8. USE NON-TOXIC OUTDOOR PESTICIDES